msupply-foundation/msupply_docs/content/docs/coldchain/introduction.md

 Sensors can be assigned to a storage location, which then allows you to associate temperature logs and breaches with specific stock lines.
 You can also view historical data to check if your cold chain equipment is operating correctly and to check if your stock might have been affected by temperature variations.

-If a temperature breach happens, then a notification is displayed on every page of open mSupply as a warning to check potentially affected stock.
-Once the breach is dismissed then the notification is no longer shown.
+If a temperature breach happens, then a notification is displayed on every page of Open mSupply as a warning to check potentially affected stock.
+Once the breach is acknowledged then the notification is no longer shown.

-Open mSupply integrates with the android based cold chain application; simply configure your cold chain application to sync with the open mSupply server address and configure a username and password.
-Temperature sensors, breaches and logs will then appear within open mSupply.
+Open mSupply integrates with the android based Cold Chain application; simply configure your Cold Chain application to sync with the Open mSupply server address and configure a username and password.
+Temperature sensors, breaches and logs will then appear within Open mSupply.

-<div class="note">The cold chain referred to here is the integration of cold chain features within open mSupply.
+<div class="note">The cold chain referred to here is the integration of cold chain features within Open mSupply.
 There is separate documentation for the android <a application href="/coldchain/introduction/">Cold Chain application</a>.</div>

 ## Configuration